varsvisualizes/circuitplayground-prizewheel/README.md

-# Prize Wheel: Circuit Playground BlueFruit
+# Prize Wheel: Circuit Playground Bluefruit
 A code for using a Circuit Playground Bluefruit as a prize wheel!
 Created for the STEM Teachers Open House at the Cox Science Center &amp; Aquarium.

 # Software & Hardware